Cognition, Brain & Behavior

 - PSY 561: Cognitive Processes I

-In addition, all CBB students in the second and all subsequent years will participate in a literature discussion section (Psych 641) once a year.
+In addition, all CBB students will participate in a literature discussion section (Psych 641) each semester.

 Psych 641: Seminar in Cognition, Brain, and Behavior (2 credits) (Staff)